upenn-libraries/sdbmss/README_DEPLOYMENT.md

 ### Optimizing MySQL

+Production runs the stock MySQL configuration that ships with CentOS.
+It should probably be tuned so it runs optimally.

-For this use mysqltuner <http://mysqltuner.com> after the database has been running for some time.
-This will generate a report and recommend optimizations.
+For this, use mysqltuner <http://mysqltuner.com> after the database has been running for some time.
+This will generate a report and recommend changes to make to the /etc/my.cnf file to optimize .

 ## Reindex solr

-In the `current` directory (`/var/www/sdbmss/current`) as the `sdbm` user, run this task (without argument):
+In the `/var/www/sdbmss/current` directory, as the `sdbm` user, run this task (without argument):

 ```
 rake sunspot:reindex[batch_size,models,silence]  # Drop and then reindex all solr models that are located in your application's models dir...
 ```

 ## Deploy to production

 Note: Be sure to add your ssh public key to the